stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/registration.rst

 Next Query Parameter
 ^^^^^^^^^^^^^^^^^^^^

-If :ref:`email verification <email verification>` is disabled and the user is directed to the registration view (by clicking a link or via a redirect), and the URI has a ``next`` query parameter, the ``next`` query parameter value will take precedence as the post-registration redirect location.
-For example:
+If :ref:`email verification <email verification>` is disabled, a successfully registered user will be automatically logged in to the application and redirected to the page specified in the ``stormpath.web.login.nextUri`` configuration property:

 ``https://myapp.com/register?next=/registerSuccess``